Syria

 BACKGROUND:

 On 8 December 2024 the government of President Bashar al-Assad was overthrown by a coalition of armed opposition groups, led by Hay’at Tahrir al-Sham (HTS), following a 12-day offensive.
-The collapse of Assad’s government occurred after nearly 14 years of an internationalized country-wide armed conflict between the government and opposition groups characterized by rampant atrocity crimes.
-More than 580,000 people were killed and 13 million Syrians forcibly displaced during the first 10 years of the conflict, according to the UN Human Rights Council-mandated Commission of Inquiry (CoI) on Syria.
-Over 500,000 Syrian refugees have returned to the country since December 2024, according to the UN Refugee Agency.
-Despite the overthrow of Assad, hostilities between the Syrian National Army (SNA), Syrian Defense Forces (SDF) and various armed groups continue in northern Syria, and in southern Syria between Druze and Bedouin armed groups.
+Assad’s government collapsed after nearly 14 years of an internationalized country-wide armed conflict between the government and opposition groups, characterized by rampant atrocity crimes.
+More than 580,000 people were killed and 13 million Syrians forcibly displaced, according to the UN Human Rights Council-mandated Commission of Inquiry (CoI) on Syria.
+Over one million Syrian refugees have returned to the country since December 2024, according to the UN Refugee Agency.

 RECENT DEVELOPMENTS: